 “I’ll answer the door while you repair your appearance.”
 Whistling, he left the chamber, closing the door behind him.

-Repair her appearance?
-She would much rather take a lengthy bath liberally dosed with scented oil.
+She’d much rather take a hot, lengthy bath liberally dosed with scented oil.
 She’d been anticipating becoming a woman for weeks, and truth to tell, the unpleasant experience didn’t measure up to her naïve expectations.

-Something wet trickled down Angelina’s thighs.
-She rushed to the bathing chamber.
-Dampening a cloth from the washstand pitcher, she made quick work of cleansing herself, grimacing at the blood on the linen.
-After cleansing away the evidence of her virginity and Charles’s virility, she smoothed her chemise and dress, shaking the fabric until the folds fell into place.
+Something wet trickled down her thighs, and she rushed to the bathing chamber.
+After dampening a cloth from the washstand pitcher, she made quick work of cleansing herself, grimacing at the blood on the linen.
+After washing away the evidence of her virginity and Charles’s virility, she smoothed her chemise and dress, shaking the fabric until the folds fell into place.

 Except, I am no longer an untried maid.